-Here at Glacier Raft Company, we are all about adventure.
-With an abundance of activities right outside our doorstep in Golden, the opportunities for outdoor education are endless.
+Here at Glacier Raft Company, we're all about adventure.
+With a huge mountain playground right outside our doorstep, Golden, B.C. offers endless opportunities for outdoor activity.

-Although Golden boasts six national parks in the area, there are also a few provincial parks close by.
-One of the most prominent – and often forgotten about – is the Bugaboo Provincial Park, located around 60 kilometers south of Golden.
+Although Golden is lucky enough to have six national parks in the area, there are also a few provincial parks close by.
+One of the most prominent – and often forgotten about – is Bugaboo Provincial Park, located approximately 60 kilometers south of Golden.

 This gorgeous spot not only boasts some of the best climbing in Canada, but its hiking is also pristine.
-Our office manager Carmen says her favourite in the park is the Conrad Kain Hut and Applebee Dome trail.
+Carmen, Glacier’s Owner, says her favourite in the park is the Conrad Kain Hut and Applebee Dome trail.

 The trail is a moderate-to-difficult hike, as it does gain quite a bit of elevation – about 930 meters.

-Although a bit of a trek to find the trailhead, this hidden gem is one hike in the area that is definitely worthwhile if you are up for an adventure!
+Although a bit of a trek to get to the trailhead, this hidden gem is one hike in the area that's definitely worthwhile if you're up for an adventure.

 Glacier’s owner Ryan says this trail is his favourite in the area – which says a lot considering he has been exploring Golden for the past 14 years!

-Located in the Blaeberry, this hike is up more difficult terrain before coming into a stunning scene of the Mummery Glacier.
-The trip can be done in one day, but would be an easier hike split over two, added Ryan.
+Located in the Blaeberry, this hike climbs up more difficult terrain before coming to a stunning view of the Mummery Glacier.

-Recommended by a member of our office staff, Colin, this full day trek is an easy-to-moderate hike up to a lake that is fed by the Wapta Icefield – the same glacier that feeds the Kicking Horse River!
+Recommended by Colin, this full day trek is an easy-to-moderate hike up to a lake that is fed by the Wapta Icefield – the same glacier that feeds the Kicking Horse River!

-A short three-kilometer hike to the lake itself, Colin says that it is best to continue on the trail past the lake.
+A short three-kilometer hike to the lake itself, Colin says that it’s best to continue on the trail past the lake.
 The trail steepens once you pass the lake, and leads upward into a dome that overlooks the water from above.

 Laura, a member of our office staff, says the hike is a great half-day trip that will get your heart pumping and your blood flowing.
 Although there is not much to view on the way up, the forest keeps the trail entertaining enough, and the view at the top makes the uphill battle worth it.

 The trek is only a 4 1/2-kilometer return trip, but the steep climb makes it feel a lot longer.
-It can be done in a few hours, and is a great hike for those looking to get in a workout one afternoon.
+It can be done in a few hours, and is a great hike for those looking to get in an afternoon workout.

 Recommended by Glacier’s very own handyman Eric, Canyon Creek is suitable for all hiking abilities (great for kids and dogs too!)

-Located just 10 minutes south of Golden in Nicholson, this trail brings you to some gorgeous mountain views while still enjoying a nice walk.
+The trailhead is located just 10 minutes south of Golden in Nicholson, and it will bring you to some gorgeous mountain views while still offering a nice, gradual walk.

-There are many more fabulous trails to check out around the area – Wolverine Pass, Iceline Trail, Mount Hunter, among others – but these five are some of our staff favourites.
+There are many more fabulous trails to check out around the area – Wolverine Pass, Iceline Trail, Mount Hunter, among others.

 Now go live an adventure!